OmidS/set-up-tensorflow-for-cpu-and-gpu/README.md

 '''
 * pip install filename.whl

-Now tensorflow with gpu is installed on your machine.
+Now tensorflow with gpu is installed on your machine. if you don't use python 64 bit you will get an error like ('not a supported wheel on this platform').
+Imagine getting this error, after 10 steps including buying a gpu, which was the case for me until I found out the issue.

 ## STEP 11.
 How to make sure Tensorflow is using your gpu:
 Just run the following commands on python.
 It will shows your gpu model and its memory and you will get the answer.
 I got this piece of code from